connexcs/docs/docs/customer/customer.md

 ![alt text][auth]

 #### IP Authentication
-To set
+To set:

 1. Click the **`+`** button.
-2. Enter the IP address and click save
+2. Enter the IP address and click **`Save`##.

-![alt text][edit-switch-basic]
+**Basic** tab:

-In a **Basic** dialogue box, Users can add the IP/Hostname, Channels, and Flow Speed in numeric digits, as shown in an image above.
-In the image below, there is a description of the **Advanced** dialogue box.
+Users can modify the IP address, or set the Channels and Flow Speed in numeric digits.
+The Ingress and Egress selections are from the perspective of the customer switch (PBX, dialer, etc).

-![alt text][edit-switch-advance]
+![alt text][ipauth-basic]

-1. Select the codecs.
-2. Enter the switch manufacturer and Version of your customer in the respective text field.
+**Advanced** tab
+There are several options that can be configured:

++ Select a codecs (if no codec is selcted, all are supported).
++ Enter the customer switch Manufacturer and Version is desired (these fields are not functional, they are for reference only).
-3. Select the SIP Protocol, Port and Dial Pattern.
++ Select the SIP Protocol, Port, and Dial Pattern (defaults are the standard for each parameter).
-4. Optionally you can add CLI Prefix.
-5. Enter the Tech Prefix, Strip Digits and Bandwidth in digits only.
-6. You can Force From in the given text field.
-7. And you need to select one of the options: Ingress or Egress.
++ These fields are optional: CLI Prefix, Tech Prefix, Strip Digits, and Bandwidth (useful for customers with audio problems caused by slow speeds).
++ When using SIP registration, you can set the Force From, Username, and Password fields
++ Force NAT: switch does NAT (network address translation) by default,
++ Intercept Reinvite: helpful to use when customer equipment doesn't support reinvites (may correct issues with dropped calls).

+![alt text][ipauth-adv]

+**Parameter Rewrite** tab

+![alt text][ipauth-param]

 #### User/ Password Authentication